ms1450/ms1450.github.io/_posts/2021-05-07-Privacy-In-Cyberspace.markdown

 ## Audience

 The government has the power to regulate how companies collect data.
 They can pass bills and make changes to limit the amount of data collected by both companies and the government.
 We have already seen this in action with Europe's Data Protection Law.

+> GDPR grants individuals the right to access, correct, delete, and restrict the processing of their personal data.
+{: .prompt-info }

 Although the General Data Protection Regulation (GDPR) is not perfect, it offers people greater control over their personal data.
 The "right to be forgotten" aspect of the law allows citizens to compel companies to delete some of their data, enabling them to reclaim ownership of their online identity.
 The GDPR has demonstrated that legal frameworks that govern privacy and control data collection are useful and practical.
 Policymakers and courts can learn from the mistakes made while creating the GDPR and use them to develop "empirically grounded and practical rules" that safeguard individuals' privacy.

+> Regularly review the privacy settings of online services to ensure your personal data is protected.
+{: .prompt-tip }

 ## The Privacy Problem

 Privacy is a crucial aspect of our daily lives that is often overlooked when people accept the terms and conditions agreement.
 However, privacy is more important than people assume it to be.
 The right to privacy intersects with many human rights, such as freedom of expression, the right to seek, receive, and impart information, and freedom of association and assembly.
 It prevents large groups from using individual data for their personal gain.
 This was evident in the Cambridge Analytica Scandal, where they unlawfully used personal data to find and influence voters of a particular party by displaying targeted political ads.

+> Always be cautious of what personal information you share online; it can be used in unexpected and potentially harmful ways.
+{: .prompt-warning }

 Privacy also ensures freedom of speech and thought.
 It allows individuals to share anything they want with the world without the fear of being monitored and tracked.
 This enables individuals to freely engage in conversations about various topics, including politics, allowing them to share their opinions with the world, with or without the globe, linking their ideas back to them as individuals.

+> Adjust your privacy settings on social platforms to protect your personal information while engaging in discussions.
+{: .prompt-info }

->  Privacy allows people to put on a facade of being a nameless, faceless user online.
+Privacy allows people to put on a facade of being a nameless, faceless user online.
 What they choose to do with this ability depends on each person behind the facade.
-{: .prompt-info }

 A world without privacy would be where individuals have no control over their data.
 The power to access and control every aspect of their lives would lie with those with access to this data.
 They could predict people's every move, understand their intentions, and control their thoughts.
 This would allow them to shape the world however they see fit.
 People would be criticized for any opinion that deviates from the norm, their personal and online lives would no longer be private, and every action they take would be monitored and recorded.
 History has shown that complete authoritarian rule does not work.
 Maintaining privacy is essential to build trust, promote growth, and protect the fundamental rights given to citizens.

 ## Privacy vs. Security

 Although privacy is an essential aspect of governance, it is not feasible to have complete anonymity.
 Without any governance or privacy, people are not bound to follow the laws and rules established in the past.
 They cannot be held accountable for their actions, which can harm others, taking away their rights and privileges.
 This principle applies to the digital world as well.
 Malicious individuals often hide themselves using proxies and encryption, which makes it difficult for the authorities and defenders to identify their location or information about the device they use during an attack.

+> Verify the identities of those you interact with online to avoid falling victim to scams and cyber threats.
+{: .prompt-warning }

 This invisibility makes it challenging to remove them from the network and ensure they do not return once detected.

->  The balance between privacy and security is delicate.
+The balance between privacy and security is delicate.
 Governments and policymakers are responsible for determining the extent of confidentiality provided to citizens, a decision that can significantly impact digital security.
-{: .prompt-info }

 Some countries, such as Russia and China, have strict laws that provide little to no digital privacy to their citizens.
 Their online activities are monitored and tracked.
 The use of encryption and VPN technologies is also prohibited, making it easier for the government to track everything back to individuals.
 This is done to ensure accountability.

+> Countries like Russia and China impose severe restrictions on digital privacy, which includes extensive monitoring and censorship.
+{: .prompt-danger }

 The lack of privacy benefits not only the government but also private companies and advertisers who collect data shared online.
 For instance, companies such as Facebook and Google use this data to create digital profiles or dossiers for each person accessing their resources.
 These dossiers help these companies build targeted advertisements that present individuals with products they are more likely to buy.
 However, targeted advertisers don't support increased data privacy laws because stricter regulations limit their access to detailed dossiers, which severely affects their business model.
 Companies also store user data to improve their services and provide detailed statistics on the services they provide.
 However, user privacy is at risk when this data is shared among organizations, private companies, and the government.
 For example, telecommunication companies may share user data with governments to facilitate intelligence activities.